-There are other growers who are successfully growing it in an airy and well-draining aroid mix.
+Other growers are successfully growing it in an airy and well-draining aroid mix.

 Yet others are growing it in a mix between coarse bark and Sphagnum moss.

-Whatever medium you are using, it needs to be well-draining and hold moisture at the same time.
+Whatever medium you use needs to be well-draining and hold moisture simultaneously.

 Keep the pH level between 6.6 – 7.5 between acid and neutral.

-There they might be in semi-shade but one has to remember that sunlight is usually so much stronger than anything that we can provide an Anthurium Warocqueanum indoors.
+They might be in semi-shade, but one must remember that sunlight is usually so much stronger than anything that we can provide an Anthurium warocqueanum indoors.